Statute, jurisdiction, and venue

 - Physically abusing, harassing, intimidating, striking, or interfering with the personal liberty of the other party or their children

-- Removing any minor child of either party from the state of Illinois or from concealing a child from the other party
+- Concealing a minor child of either party from the child's other parent

 The provisions regarding the transfer of property were held unconstitutional.